wesleycamargo/azure-docs.pt-br/articles/azure-functions/durable-functions-phone-verification.md

 * **E4_SmsPhoneVerification**
 * **E4_SendSmsChallenge**

-As seções a seguir explicam a configuração e o código que são usados para desenvolvimento no portal do Azure.
+As seções a seguir explicam a configuração e o código utilizados para o script C#.
 O código para desenvolvimento no Visual Studio é exibido no final do artigo.

 ## <a name="the-sms-verification-orchestration-visual-studio-code-and-azure-portal-sample-code"></a>A orquestração de verificação de SMS (código de exemplo do Visual Studio Code e do portal do Azure)